john-science/john-science.github.io/_drafts/2016-11-09-rock-climbing-knots.md

 ### <a name="figure8"></a>Figure 8 Follow Through

-> Uses: attaching the rope to your harness or other close loops
+> Uses: attaching the rope to your harness or other closed loops

-This is the knot you will use to tie into your harness.
-And sometimes to tie into a trad anchor.
+This is the knot you will use to tie into your harness, and sometimes to tie into a trad anchor.

 In the old days, people used to tie into their harness with a bowline.
 That has fallen out of favor now, due to safety concerns. <sub>[1](http://www.rockandice.com/lates-news/rethinking-the-double-loop-bowline) [2](https://en.wikipedia.org/wiki/Bowline_on_a_bight#Dangers)</sub> It is important that you learn to tie this knot neatly and cleanly, so that your climbing partner can quickly and easily tell if you are safe and ready to climb.